Varian-MedicalAffairsAppliedSolutions/MAAS-DoseDynamicArcs/README.md

 ## MAAS-DoseDynamicArcs
-### a collection of tools for making spherical dose dirstubutions by varying the dose rate and gantry speed of non-coplanar arc treatment plans
+### A collection of tools for making spherical dose dirstubutions by varying the dose rate and gantry speed of non-coplanar arc treatment plans
 <br>

 # DoseRateEditor
 ### A general-purpose tool which employs mathmatical functions to edit the dose rate and gantry speed of existing static speed and rate conformal arc treatment plans